bvreede/zincfinger/README.md

 *1. Find C2H2 motifs in fasta files*

 Use the script 'findmotif.py'.
 Customize the code to find the source files in your system.
-This script will function on a (series of) fasta file(s) with protein sequences, where the headers consist of '[geneID]|[genename]|[proteinID]'.
+This script will function on a (series of) fasta file(s) with protein sequences, where the headers consist of 'geneID|genename|proteinID'.

 It needs three subfolders in the main folder: